luiz-cazarin/react-challenge-blueprint/README.md

-# Getting Started with Create React App
+# React challenge - Blueprint

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.
+This project was developed in React with the Blueprint, Typescript and Redux

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+### Use `npm start` or `npm run dev` to run the project

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.